zweiss/ShinyHastings/README.md

 Each panel has separate tabs, further structuring the application based on functionality.
 While the result panel displays a separate tab for each of the offered statistics and convergence measures, the settings panel consits of three tabs: one to set the algorithm settings, one to set the experiment settings and one containing short instructions on how to handle the app.

 In order to start a sampling process, the "Approximate target!" button on the algroithm settings tab needs to be clicked.
 Before starting a process, the user may choose a proposal type as well as the tuning parameters specific to it.
-S/He may also adjust sampling duration in terms of chain and iteration number and burn-in size as well as the target distribution to approximate.
+He or she may also adjust sampling duration in terms of chain and iteration number and burn-in size as well as the target distribution to approximate.

 More detailed information may be found in the article on this site.